PKUFlyingPig/MIT6.1600/docs/lab5.md

 We do not supply any test cases for you to use; feel free to use any tools available at your disposal, such as the Atheris fuzzer, to gain confidence that your codec is correct.
 We will grade it with our own test cases when you submit your solution.
+Submit your `codec.py`, along with any fuzz test cases that you used in developing it as a way of showing your work.